shcaba/Sebastes_melanops_WA/Document/_main.md

 4. Penalties on recruitment deviations (specified differently for each model).
 5. Prior distribution penalties

-## Reference model exploration, key assumptions and specification
+## Reference Model Exploration, Key Assumptions and Specification

-The base assessment model for Washington Black Rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory and relative stock status for the population of Black Rockfish in state and federal waters off Washington.
+The reference model for Washington Black Rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory and relative stock status for the population of Black Rockfish in state and federal waters off Washington.
 The model contains many assumptions to achieve parsimony and uses different data types and sources to estimate reality.
 A series of investigative model runs were done to achieve the final base model.
 Constructing integrated models (i.e., those fitting many data types) takes considerable model exploration using different configurations of the following treatments:

 - Data types
 - Parameter treatments: which parameter can, cannot and do not need to be estimated
 - Phasing of parameter estimation
 - Data weighting
-- Exploration of local vs global minima (see model convergence section below)
+- Exploration of local vs global minima (see Model Convergence and Acceptability section \ref{model-convergence} below)

 The different biological data with and without the catch time series (and no additional data weighting) were first included to obtain an understanding of the signal of stock status coming from the data (Figure \ref{fig:modbuild-data-depl}).
 The length and age only models assume a constant catch over the entire time series, while estimating the selectivity of each fleet.
 Under this constraint, the lengths suggest a stock a bit lower than the reference model, while the ages consider the stock is extremely depleted.
 Putting the two data sources together produce an intermediate stock status in the lower precautionary zone.
 Adding the catch time series substantially changes the stock status trajectory, with length or age only model above the reference stocks status.
 Combining the two came out just under the reference model.
-Only one model includes recruitment deviations, and demonstrates more dynamics behavior similar to that seen when biological compositions are unweighted (see sensitivity analysis section).
+Only one model includes recruitment deviations, and demonstrates more dynamics behavior similar to that seen when biological compositions are unweighted (see Model Specification Sensitivities section \ref{senstivities}).

-Stock scale was comparable once removal history was included, and demonstartes a large sensitivity to the scale of the stock given the data with no additional weighting included (Figure \ref{fig:modbuild-data-ssb}).
+Stock scale was comparable once removal history was included, and demonstrates a large sensitivity to the scale of the stock given the data with no additional weighting included (Figure \ref{fig:modbuild-data-ssb}).

 Numerous exploratory models that included all data types and a variety of model specifications were subsequently explored and too numerous to fully report.
 In summary, the estimation of which life history parameters to estimate and fix was liberally explored.